Suzane von Richthofen: Trial

-She stayed in custody for 16 years in the Penitenciária Feminina Santa Maria Eufrásia Pelletier in Tremembé, state of São Paulo, and was released on probation on 11 January 2023.
+Release from custody

+Following her transition to a semi-open regime in 2015, Suzane von Richthofen was officially granted a progression to an "open regime" (regime aberto) on 11 January 2023.
+This judicial decision allowed her to serve the remainder of her sentence outside of prison walls after completing 20 years of her original 39-year term, provided she adheres to specific court-mandated conditions.
+Since her release, she has reportedly settled in the municipality of Bragança Paulista, where she has attempted to maintain a private life and has reportedly established a small handicraft business focused on custom-made embroidery.
 She lived as a recluse in rural Angatuba, a city where her ex-boyfriend's relatives live.
 In February of the same year, Suzane sparked outrage and media attention when she announced on social media that she was opening an online store and would be selling in Brazil.
 Suzane is currently living in Bragança Paulista, and is in a relationship with Felipe Zecchini Muniz, a doctor.
 In 2023 Suzane became pregnant with her first child and gave birth to a son in 2024.

-In December 2023, von Richthofen changed her legal name to Suzane Louise Magnani Muniz, where Magnani is her maternal grandmother's surname and Muniz is her domestic partner's surname.
+Daniel Cravinhos was also transitioned to an open regime several years prior to von Richthofen, having maintained a low profile and reportedly working in the field of aeromodelling and motorbike customisation since his release.
+His brother, Christian Cravinhos, has had a more tumultuous post-conviction history; although initially granted semi-open status, he was returned to a closed prison regime in 2017 following an arrest for attempting to bribe police officers during a domestic dispute in Sorocaba.
+By early 2026, Christian had once again qualified for supervised release, though he remains under stricter judicial oversight and monitoring than the other two perpetrators.

+The Brazilian penal code dictates that life imprisonment is prohibited by the Constitution, and while sentences can be formally handed down for periods exceeding 30 years, eligibility for regime progression typically occurs after a specific fraction of the sentence is served, provided the inmate demonstrates "good behaviour" and passes rigorous psychological evaluations.

 In popular culture

 The book Richthofen: O assassinato dos pais de Suzane (Richthofen: The murder of Suzane's parents), by Roger Franchini, was published in 2011.
 The work describes the murder and the subsequent events.

 The book Suzane – Assassina e manipuladora (Suzane – Murderer and manipulator), by Ullisses Campbell, was published in 2020.
 This book is more focused on the life of Suzane von Richthofen and her psychological profile.

 The 2021 Brazilian films The Girl Who Killed Her Parents and The Boy Who Killed My Parents are two different depictions of the crime.
 Brazilian actress Carla Diaz portrays Suzane von Richthofen in both films.

 The 2022 Brazilian film The Girl Who Killed Her Parents: The Confession is the continuation of the 2021 films.
 It depicts the investigation, confession and trial of the perpetrators.

 The 2025 television series Tremembé depicts the life of Suzane von Richthofen during her incarceration in a penitentiary in Tremembé.
 She is portrayed by Marina Ruy Barbosa in this TV series.